 There are also hiking trails that feature an impressive viewpoint over the Nicoya flatlands.

-We created this guide to dive into the details of how to visit Barra Honda National Park with all the tips you need for planning your visit.
+We created this guide to dive into the details of how you can plan the best visit to Barra Honda National Park.

 Background of Barra Honda